ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/IChainConstraints.rst

             :widths: auto

             * - :py:attr:`~ansys.stk.core.stkobjects.IChainConstraints.use_min_angle`
+              - Opt to constrain a chain so that access to or from the chain is limited by the minimum vector angle among the objects in the chain.
             * - :py:attr:`~ansys.stk.core.stkobjects.IChainConstraints.min_angle`
+              - Gets or sets the minimum vector angle among the objects in the chain.
+Uses Angle Dimension.
             * - :py:attr:`~ansys.stk.core.stkobjects.IChainConstraints.use_max_angle`
+              - Opt to constrain a chain so that access to or from the chain is limited by the maximum vector angle among the objects in the chain.
             * - :py:attr:`~ansys.stk.core.stkobjects.IChainConstraints.max_angle`
+              - Gets or sets the maximum vector angle among the objects in the chain.
+Uses Angle Dimension.
             * - :py:attr:`~ansys.stk.core.stkobjects.IChainConstraints.use_min_link_time`
+              - Opt to constrain a chain so that accesses of shorter duration than the specified minimum value are excluded from chain access results.
             * - :py:attr:`~ansys.stk.core.stkobjects.IChainConstraints.min_link_time`
+              - User-specified minimum access duration.
+Uses Time Dimension.
             * - :py:attr:`~ansys.stk.core.stkobjects.IChainConstraints.use_load_interval_file`
+              - Opt to use an .int file to filter the computed chain access intervals.
             * - :py:attr:`~ansys.stk.core.stkobjects.IChainConstraints.load_interval_file`
+              - Gets or sets the name of the .int file used to filter the computed chain access intervals.

 Import detail